Jack Narz: Game-show host

 Narz soon went on to host Dottos replacement, Top Dollar, succeeding its first host, Warren Hull, as part of an arrangement made with CBS and the ad agency representing the Colgate-Palmolive Company and General Mills, with whom Narz was under contract at the time.
 In 1960, he guest-hosted for a month on The Price Is Right, while regular host Bill Cullen took a vacation.
 Later that year, he was the host of Video Village, but asked producers to let him leave the show for personal reasons; Monty Hall succeeded him.

 After relocating to Los Angeles, Narz hosted Seven Keys, which started as a local show, but then moved to ABC (1961–1964).
 It later returned as a local show on KTLA in Los Angeles until January 1965.
 It was followed by a 13-week run on a new NBC game show titled I'll Bet.
 In 1969, Narz began an association with Mark Goodson-Bill Todman Productions that lasted the remainder of his career.
 That year, Narz began hosting the syndicated revival of Beat the Clock, doing so until 1972 when the show's announcer, Gene Wood, replaced him.

 In 1973, Narz started hosting Concentration.
 It aired in syndication until 1978 and was his longest-running job as host.
 He also emceed Now You See It on CBS from 1974 to 1975.
 In 1979, Narz served as the announcer and an associate producer for the CBS revival of Beat the Clock which was hosted by Monty Hall.
 Narz also was used as a sub-announcer for Gene Wood on the NBC version of Card Sharks.

+In 1981, Narz hosted a pilot for Paramount called Phrase It, which did not sell.
 His final game show work was hosting You've Got to Be Kidding, which was broadcast in the Los Angeles/metropolitan area on station KDOC-TV in Anaheim, California during the 1987–1988 season.